wkusner/wkusner.github.io/_includes/aboutme.md

-I am an FWF Postdoctoral Researcher at the [Institute of Analysis and Number Theory][ANT] at Graz University of Technology.
+I am currently an FWF Postdoctoral Researcher at the [Institute of Analysis and Number Theory][ANT] at Graz University of Technology.
 In the fall of 2014, I was a visitor at the [ESI][ESI] at the University of Vienna.
 In the spring of 2015, I was a visitor at [ICERM][ICERM] at Brown University.
-In the summer of 2016, I will be a summer researcher at [MSRI][MSRI].
+In the summer of 2016, I was a summer researcher at [MSRI][MSRI].